Packit-as-a-Service is a GitHub App that helps you continuously ensure that your project work in Fedora OS.

 packit.yaml file, finished successfully, then the issue is

-Only project collaborators can propose a new update.
+Only users with write or admin permissions to the repository can propose a new update.

 It is also possible to run tests against the freshly built rpms.
 See the Testing Farm documentation for details.